How Workers' Comp Affects Disability Benefits

 If your current earnings changes at any point, make sure to let the SSA know, as any change could affect the amount of SSD benefits you receive.
 You should also let them know if you receive your workers compensation or any other payments in a lump sum rather than on a monthly basis.

 The Social Security Disability benefits process is a complicated one.
-For advice and guidance on applying for and receiving your benefits, contact our disability benefits lawyers for a free case evaluation.
+For advice and guidance on applying for and receiving your benefits, contact our disability benefits lawyers in Phoenix, AZ for a free case evaluation.